SmarterApp/AP_IMRT/docs/Deployment.AWS.md

   * Source = **Custom**:  The Elastic IP address of the NAT Gateway
   * Description = This field is optional, but recommended.
 Provide a brief description of the inbound rule, e.g. "Kubernetes cluster group"

-* **OPTIONAL (but recommended):**  Add the IP address of whatever user/computer is conducting the deployment.
+* **OPTIONAL:**  Add the IP address of whatever user/computer is conducting the deployment.
 This will allow executing the `AP_IMRT_Schema.jar` against the RDS instance from a remote computer (as opposed to running it from the bastion server).
   * If this is not a viable option, see [this page](./configure-bastion.md) for configuring the bastion server in the `k8s vpc`.

 #### Create the `imrt` Schema on the Cluster